realRicFlair/CloudCrypt/README.md

 ## Overview

-CloudCrypt is built for people who want the convenience of services like Google Drive or Dropbox while maintaining complete ownership of their infrastructure and data.
-It is especially suited for personal servers, family storage hubs, and small trusted groups.
+CloudCrypt is built for people who want the convenience of services like Google Drive or Dropbox, while maintaining complete ownership of their infrastructure and data.
+It is especially suited for personal servers, family storage, and small trusted groups.

-Unlike traditional self-hosted file servers, CloudCrypt is designed with a **zero-trust security model**, meaning files can be encrypted in a way that ensures only the intended user can access their contents—even the server host cannot read them.
+Unlike traditional self-hosted file servers, CloudCrypt is designed with a **zero-trust security model**, meaning files can be encrypted in a way that ensures only the intended user can access their contents.

 This makes it ideal for scenarios where you want to provide storage for others while guaranteeing their privacy cryptographically, not just by policy.